-Dr. Susan Treacy, a member-at-large on the CMAA’s board of directors, will present four breakout sessions at the 2019 Colloquium.
-She will present a breakout session on each of the following key Church documents of interest to every church musician: Tra le sollecitudini, Mediator Dei, Sacrosanctum Concilium, and Musicam sacram.
+Dr. Susan Treacy, a member-at-large on the CMAA’s board of directors, will present three breakout sessions at the 2020 Colloquium.
+She will present a breakout session on each of the following topics: Historical Context of Documents – John XXII’s Bull, the Historical Context of Trent’s Decrees, and the Historical Context of Musicam Sacram.

 Susan Treacy, Ph.D., is Professor of Music Emerita at Ave Maria University, from which she retired in July of 2019.
 Prior to AMU, she taught at Franciscan University of Steubenville, Luther College, and Emory University, where she was a Mellon Faculty Fellow in the Humanities.

 Dr. Treacy holds the Ph.D. in historical musicology from the University of North Texas; her B.Mus. and M.Mus. degrees are from Oberlin Conservatory and the Manhattan School of Music.
 Her main research interests are in Catholic liturgical music and in English devotional song of the sixteenth-eighteenth centuries.

 Recent activities have included the release of a compact disc (Chants of Palm Sunday and Eastertide, with the AMU Scholæ Gregorianæ), a chapter, “Gregorian Chant,” in Alcuin Reid, ed., T&T Clark Companion to Liturgy (London, 2016), 239-57, and “Joseph Bonnet as a Catalyst in the Early Twentieth-Century Gregorian Chant Revival,” in Donelson and Schloesser, eds., Mystic Modern: The Music, Thought, and Legacy of Charles Tournemire (Richmond, VA: 2014), 11-21.